dat310-2024/info/README.md

 You can then view assignments at [here](https://github.com/dat310-2024/assignments).

 ### First assignment:
-To allow you to start the first assignment right away, you can see it in the `assignment-1` [folder](assignment-1/)
+To allow you to start the first assignment right away, you can see it in the `assignment-1` [folder](assignment-1/).

+**After delivering, assignments need to be approved by showing it to a student assistant.
+This must happen within 1 week after the deadline.**